mogita/todo-backend-express-knex/docs/technical-design.md

 PATCH  /orgs/:org_id/subscription/reactivate    // Reactivate a canceled subscription

 // Payment Methods
 GET    /orgs/:org_id/payment_methods             // Get all payment methods for an organization POST   /orgs/:org_id/payment_methods             // Add a new payment method (Stripe token only, no direct CC data) PATCH  /orgs/:org_id/payment_methods/:id/default // Set a payment method as default DELETE /orgs/:org_id/payment_methods/:id         // Remove a payment method

 // Invoices
 GET    /orgs/:org_id/invoices                   // Get all invoices for an organization GET    /orgs/:org_id/invoices/:id               // Get a specific invoice GET    /orgs/:org_id/invoices/:id/pdf           // Download invoice as PDF

 ```

-## Part 3: User Stories
+# Part 3: User Stories

-### 3.1 User Personas
+## 3.1 User Personas

-#### Organization Administrator
-A user who creates and manages an organization, with full control over projects, members, and settings.
+- **Organization Administrator**: A user who creates and manages an organization, with full control over projects, members, and settings.

-#### Team Member
-A user who belongs to one or more organizations and contributes to projects by creating and managing tasks.
+- **Team Member**: A user who belongs to one or more organizations and contributes to projects by creating and managing tasks.

-#### Guest User
-A user who has limited access to view specific projects or tasks they've been invited to.
+- **Guest User**: A user who has limited access to view specific projects or tasks they've been invited to.

-### 3.2 Core User Stories
+## 3.2 Core User Stories

-#### Authentication & User Management
+**Authentication & User Management**

 - **As a user**, I want to register for an account so that I can access the system
 - **As a user**, I want to log in to my account so that I can access my organizations and projects
 - **As a user**, I want to update my profile information so that my details are current
 - **As a user**, I want to reset my password if I forget it so that I can regain access to my account

-#### Organization Management
+**Organization Management**

 - **As an organization administrator**, I want to create a new organization so that I can manage projects for my team
 - **As an organization administrator**, I want to invite users to my organization so that they can collaborate on projects
 - **As an organization administrator**, I want to assign roles to members so that they have appropriate permissions
 - **As an organization administrator**, I want to remove members from my organization when they no longer need access
 - **As a user**, I want to see all organizations I belong to so that I can navigate between them

-#### Project Management
+**Project Management**

 - **As an organization member**, I want to create projects so that I can organize related tasks
 - **As an organization member**, I want to view all projects I have access to so that I can find my work
 - **As an organization member**, I want to update project details so that information stays current
 - **As an organization administrator**, I want to archive or delete projects that are no longer needed

-#### Task Management
+**Task Management**

 - **As a team member**, I want to create tasks within a project so that work can be tracked
 - **As a team member**, I want to assign tasks to myself or others so that responsibilities are clear
 - **As a team member**, I want to update task status (todo, in progress, done) so that progress is visible